 Latest Lightroom advances with Smart Previews

-The latest versions of Lightroom 6 and Lightroom CC have a new feature.
+The latest versions of Lightroom 6 and Lightroom Classic have a new feature.

 You can set Lightroom to automatically use Smart Previews, if they exist, in the Develop module.
 This even works when the hard drive containing your photo files is connected to the computer.